xjupitar/PrivaseaPrivanetixNode/SetupGuide.md

 ## Step 7: Run the edited commands.
+First change the directory
 <pre><code>cd /privasea/config</code></pre>
-### Now send the Keystore command that you have edited in previous step.
+__Now send the Keystore command that you have edited in previous step.__
 Check if the file edited correctly using
 <pre><code>ls</code></pre>
 Check if your output is same as below screenshot